Countryfile Calendar competition 2023: view the winning and shortlisted images

-What is the theme of the 2023 Countryfile calendar competition?
+What is the theme of the 2023 Countryfile Calendar?

-The best twelve photographs will make up the Countryfile calendar for 2023, which is sold in aid of BBC Children in Need.
+The best 12 photographs will make up the Countryfile Calendar for 2023, which is sold in aid of BBC Children in Need.

 New for 2023: two children's categories

-To give future generations of photographers the chance to participate, Countryfile has announced two new age groups: 8-12 years and 13-17 years old.
+To give future generations of photographers the chance to participate, two new age groups are included this year: 8-12 years and 13-17 years old.

-The final twelve photos will include six from the adult category and three from each of the younger age groups.
+The final 12 photos will include six from the adult category and three from each of the younger age groups.

 There will be one overall winner as voted for by Countryfile viewers.
 Not only will their picture take pride of place on the cover of the calendar, they’ll also get a gift card to the value of £1,000 to spend on photographic equipment in outlets of their choice, either on-line or on the high street.